 Today’s cities are designed for vehicles, not for people.
 Modern cities have an overwhelming presence of cars, and parking lots, and contain very few parks.
-Some cities don’t even have adequate sidewalks, or bike lanes, and lack the basics of public transportation.
-Modern cities are also a lot larger, and have more people than they’ve ever had in the past.
+Some cities do not even have adequate sidewalks, or bike lanes, and lack the basics of public transportation.
+Modern cities are also a lot larger and have more people than they have ever had in the past.
 More than half of all people live in cities, some of which are living in megacities, with over 10 million residents.
-Many of these cities contain air that isn’t safe to breathe.
+Many of these cities contain air that is not safe to breathe.
 Living in these overpopulated areas can pose serious health risks, and the constant congestion of streets cause frustration levels to skyrocket (Brown, 2009).

 Cities and Global Warming